Skip to contents

 }

-We use a flat Normal prior on the regression effects.
+We use a rather flat normal independence prior 𝒩(𝟎,100𝐈)\mathcal{N}(\mathbf{0}, 100 \mathbf{I}) on the regression effects.
+First we determine the parameters of the proposal distribution.

 parms.proposal <- gen.proposal.poisson(y, X, e, b0 = 0, B0 = 100)